-In order to explore the effects of climatic variation on both the expression of traits associated with timing and natural selection on these traits, we need replicated estimates of the relationships between climate and phenotypic trait expression (i.e. phenotypic plasticity), and between climate and the covariance between traits and fitness (i.e. phenotypic selection).
-In spite of the recognized importance of temporal variation in selection (Siepielski et al. 2009), few long-term assessments on selection on plant traits exist (Siepielski et al. 2017), the longest spanning 10-11 years (Campbell & Powers 2015; Thomann et al. 2018).
-Here, we examined the effects of climatic variation on timing of flowering, as well as on phenotypic selection on flowering phenology over 22 years, using information from permanently marked individuals in a natural population of the long-lived spring-flowering forest herb Lathyrus vernus.
-This species often occurs in the understory of deciduous forests, where availability of light is high during spring, but rapidly decreases when canopy closes in early summer.
-Timing of flowering has been shown to be correlated with differences in fruit set, and this pattern might be influenced by differences in both resource and pollen availability (Ehrlen 1992).
-Previous studies have also shown that early-flowering individuals are more damaged by vertebrate grazing than late-flowering (Ehrlén & Münzbergová 2009).
-We addressed the following questions: (1) Does flowering time vary among years in response to climatic conditions during spring?, (2) Does the direction and strength of phenotypic selection on flowering time vary among years?, and (3) If so, is variation in phenotypic selection among years related to climatic conditions during spring?
+In order to explore the effects of climatic variation on both the expression of phenological traits and natural selection on these traits, we need replicated estimates of the relationships between climate and phenotypic traits (i.e. phenotypic plasticity), and between climate and the trait-fitness covariance (i.e. phenotypic selection).
+In spite of the fundamental importance of temporal variation in selection, few long-term assessments on selection on plant traits exist (Siepielski et al. 2017), the longest spanning 10-11 years (Campbell & Powers 2015; Thomann et al. 2018).
+Here, we examined the effects of climatic variation in flowering phenology, as well as on phenotypic selection on phenology over 22 years, using information from permanently marked individuals in a natural population of the long-lived spring-flowering understory herb Lathyrus vernus.
+We addressed the following questions: (1) Does flowering time vary among years in response to climatic conditions during spring?, (2) Does the direction and strength of phenotypic selection on flowering time vary among years?, and (3) If so, is variation in phenotypic selection among years related to spring climate?

 MATERIALS AND METHODS